 - pre-treatment of results to facilitate lecturers and professors in checking and validating scores.

-You can download a demonstration version which is sufficient to set up your exam and run a simulation.
+- For OMR: You can download a demonstration version which is sufficient to set up your exam and run a simulation.
 Please contact Ludovic Bonivento or Siara Isaac to book a laptop with the OMR software for processing your completed exams.
 Please consult this OMR step-by-step guide for assistance in preparing and processing your exams.
 You will also find at the bottom of this page the links to the character fonts used by OMR.